enactjs/templates/packages/theme/README.md

 ```
 This will create a new copy of the starter theme in the `uranium` directory.
 All references to the original theme's name, LESS variables, etc. will be updated to the appropriate values for `uranium`.

-The starter theme comes with one skin, `my-skin`, and this can be updated on creation as well:
+The starter theme comes with one skin, `default-skin`, and this can be updated on creation as well by passing the `--skin` flag:
 ```
 enact create -t theme uranium --skin proton
 ```